jabbar-app/invosa/README.md

 ## How to Use

+1.  **Access the Live Demo:** [https://invosa.jabbar.id/](https://invosa.jabbar.id/)
-1. Navigate to the application's root URL (e.g., `http://127.0.0.1:8000`).
+2. Alternatively, to run locally, navigate to the application's root URL (e.g., `http://127.0.0.1:8000`) after setup.
-2. You will be greeted by a landing page introducing the project and the developer.
+3. You will be greeted by a landing page introducing the project and the developer.
-3. Click on the "Explore Solutions" or "View All Problem Solutions" button to navigate to the Problems Index page.
+4. Click on the "Explore Solutions" or "View All Problem Solutions" button to navigate to the Problems Index page.
-4. From the Problems Index, select any solved problem to view its interactive solution.
+5. From the Problems Index, select any solved problem to view its interactive solution.
-5. Follow the on-screen instructions for each problem to input data and see the results.
+6. Follow the on-screen instructions for each problem to input data and see the results.

 ## Developer